 The increasingly disparate structures produce more risk, whether FX or regulatory, and greater vulnerability to payment fraud too.
 Steps to standardize controls and simplify and automate processes can not only mitigate these exposures, but with more accurate information can also strengthen decision-making and lay the foundations for future growth.
 Below is another detailed flowchart to show how much time and money a company can lose when a foreign supplier payment fails to arrive in the payee’s account.

-Use of a Corporate Payment System
+Use of Treasury and Payment Solutions

-A cloud-based payment hub such as Kyriba’s also enables global real-time access to payment data while as many users as needed can easily be onboarded.
+A cloud-based payment hub such as Kyriba’s enables global real-time access to payment data while as many users as needed can easily be onboarded.
 This way, the CFO and the treasury team can gain full control and visibility into the status of AP, treasury and other ad hoc payments.